sam-caldwell/ami/docs/language-pointers.md

 - `&` anywhere in source is rejected (`E_PTR_UNSUPPORTED_SYNTAX`).
 - Unary `*` is not a dereference; using it outside the assignment left-hand side is not supported.
 - Pointer type markers in signatures are not part of AMI (e.g., `*State` is invalid).
-Use `State` as a capability argument.
+State is ambient; access it via `state.get/set/update/list` rather than passing it as a parameter.
 Mutability remains explicit by language rules (see `docs/language-mutability.md`).

 Notes: